madelinefruin/Tutorial/TEMPLATE.md

 The following are stylistic examples of possible prerequisites, customize these for each workshop.

+You will receive an ESP32 board and USB-C to USB-C connector cable.
+The ESP32 is (INSERT BASIC DESCRIPTION HERE).
+We will be using it very simply, you do not need to understand everything it can do for this tutorial.

+We will be using the Arduino IDE.
+If you don't have it already, download it <here href="https://www.arduino.cc/en/software">.

 ### Required Downloads and Installations

 List any required downloads and installations here.